backprop64/slurm_directory_search/README.md

 4. **Launch the SLURM jobs**

-   Use the `slurm_search.py` script to submit jobs, launching one job per directory in the specified directories `.txt` (by default, it will use the one generated in step 3):
+   Use the `slurm_search.py` script to launch job submission, creating one job per folder/line in the provided directories `.txt` (by default, it will use the one generated in step 3):

     ```sh
     python slurm_search.py --config config.json --directories path/to/file/of/directories.txt